Global Problem-Solving Consortium

 Held April 19th, 2014, the GPS skills workshop provided select Mason students and faculty a day-long training led by Global Knowledge Initiative (GKI), a highly regarded, nonprofit international development organization.

-Please follow the links below for more on these and other Consortium activities.
 For additional information, contact Richena Purnell-Sayle at email@example.com.

 GPS Photo Gallery